schoeberl/librelane/docs/source/usage/pdn.md

 level.
 If the configuration variable `FP_PDN_SKIPTRIM` is set to `false`, the PDN will attempt to remove those stubs.

-The hierarchical mode is the default used by OpenLane and no configuration other than that which was shown above is required.
+The hierarchical mode is the default used by LibreLane and no configuration other than that which was shown above is required.

 ## Ring Method